 VisualARQ has been developed by Asuni CAD, a company specialized in software development and distribution for architectural design, engineering, landscaping and industrial design.
 Based in Barcelona, Asuni CAD and McNeel Europe belong to the same company group, working in close collaboration with this and other projects.

 VisualARQ is a plug-in designed for a sector of the architectural market.
 It allows you to work within Rhino’s interface, providing specific tools to create/edit architectural plans, and to work with parametric 3D Objects -such as walls, doors, windows, columns, slabs, roofs, stairs and railings- making the architectural design process and its documentation much easier to handle.

 What are the main values VisualARQ provides to its users?

 - Complex architectural projects modeling in 3D and 2D in an easy and fast way.

 - A full library of 3D paremetric architectural objects, customizable and editable anytime.

 - Easy editing and automatic update of all the 2D document drawings, which are attached to the 3D model.

-- IFC export of Rhino documents, in order to be able to open and work with them in BIM plaftorms such as Revit, ArchiCAD, Ecotect or Tekla Bimsight.
+- Import and export of IFC 2x3 files, in order to exchange 3D models between Rhino and other BIM plaftorms such as Revit, ArchiCAD, Solibri or Tekla Bimsight.

 - The dynamic section tool, which allows to work with real-time section views.